Bootleg City: Nilsson

-One of my favorite pebbles of pop-culture minutiae is that Curtis Armstrong, the actor who played Herbert Viola for three seasons on Moonlighting and “Booger” in four Revenge of the Nerds movies, knows everything there is to know about Harry Nilsson.
-(He discussed his love of the late singer-songwriter’s music in an interview with the Onion AV Club in 2006.)
+One of my favorite pebbles of pop-culture minutiae is that Curtis Armstrong, the actor who played Herbert Viola on Moonlighting in the late ’80s and “Booger” in four Revenge of the Nerds movies, knows everything there is to know about Harry Nilsson.
+He discussed his love of the late singer-songwriter’s music in an interview with the Onion AV Club in 2006.

-Moonlighting enjoyed breaking the fourth wall, but so did The Monkees 20 years earlier.
+Moonlighting enjoyed breaking the fourth wall, as did The Monkees two decades earlier.
 Nilsson’s song “Cuddly Toy” was performed by the made-for-TV band, which had a talented songwriter of its own — singer-guitarist Mike Nesmith penned the pop classic “Different Drum,” which was recorded by the Stone Poneys (featuring Linda Ronstadt) in 1967 and memorably covered by the Lemonheads in 1990.

 According to former bassist Nic Dalton in Everett True’s The Lemonheads: The Illustrated Story, Nilsson visited the band at Cherokee Studios in Los Angeles in the summer of ‘93 during the recording of their sixth album, Come On Feel the Lemonheads.
 He “came in, smoked some pot and played us some new demos he’d just done … Mostly, they were songs looking back on his Seventies days, kind of like The Beatles meet Ween.
 They sounded lo-fi and cool, especially coming from this middle-aged guy with a paunch.”